 So, you see how the drug you use can affect the chemistry in your brain and, subsequently, the detox withdrawal symptoms you feel.
 However, there is one symptom that seems to be common among all addictive, psychoactive drugs: cravings.
 That’s because cravings have their root in a different part of the brain called the limbic system.

-The limbic system is also called the reward center of the brain because its function is to identify and respond to different activities and stimulus you encounter that are rewarding.
+The limbic system is also called the reward center of the brain because its function is to identify and respond to different activities and stimuli you encounter that are rewarding.
 Certain things in your daily life cause a release of natural feel-good chemicals like serotonin, endorphins, and dopamine.
 Eating, sleeping, good conversations, and warm hugs are some of the things that release those chemicals.
 Your limbic system learns that those things are good for you and encourages you to do them again through mild cravings.
 This response teaches us to repeat things that help us survive and stay healthy.

 However, drugs like heroin, cocaine, and alcohol also cause a relapse or excitement of those chemicals in a way that is much more profound than your typical everyday occurrences.
 Your limbic system is tricked into thinking the drug is extremely beneficial to you and creates powerful cravings.
-This response is the heart of the disease of addiction and takes time and effort to correct.

-What Are Withdrawal Symptoms
+What are Withdrawal Symptoms

 Since different drugs have different effects on your body and brain, and certain withdrawal symptoms can be more dangerous than others, it’s important to know what you are up against with your drug of choice.
 Here are the most common addictive drugs and the symptoms they can produce during detox withdrawal.